Kinvert/Machine-Learning/CUDA/ChatGPT-CUDA_Lessons/000-Installation/README.md

   - Make sure that the CUDA Toolkit is properly installed and that the `nvcc` compiler is in the `bin` directory of the CUDA Toolkit.

 I hope these troubleshooting steps are helpful!
 If you encounter any other issues or if you have any questions, don't hesitate to ask.

+**Note: Again, I suggest you find good up to date instructions for your system to do the installation.**